Energy & Climate

 Choose at Least Two of the Following Actions:

-Action 1: Convert Light Bulbs in Your Home to LEDs (March 6th and 20th)
+Action 1: Convert Light Bulbs in Your Home to LEDs (TBD)

 Description: LED light bulbs are highly efficient, produce less heat, & generate more light at a lower cost.
 Students, Faculty, and Staff can participate in the annual Light Bulb Exchange at the Ogden Campus in the Shepherd Union.
 Bring up to 5 of your old lightbulbs in exchange for free LEDs (or purchase your own).
 Learn about lighting comparisons here